Hoke Colburn: Yes'm?

 - Minimalist Cast: The play only has three characters seen on stage — Miss Daisy, Hoke, and Boolie.
 The film obviously subverts this.

 - Never Learned to Read: Hoke.
-Daisy, as a schoolteacher, is practically offended.
+Daisy, as a schoolteacher, is practically offended ("Stop saying that, you're making me mad!")
 Since Hoke knows the alphabet, Daisy states it'll be relatively easy for him to learn.
-And he does.
+And he does, though mouthing the words as he reads — realistically, since Daisy used the phonetics of the letters to help him learn, to hear them out loud.

 - Nice Guy: Boolie.
-When his wife berates a young maid for making a minor error, he chuckles and privately tells her not to worry, saying "It's not quite the end of the world."
+Among other things, when his wife berates their young maid Katie Bell for making a minor error, he chuckles and privately tells her not to worry, saying "It's not quite the end of the world."

 - Odd Friendship: As lampshaded by the picture's quote.